 What Engineers Need to Obtain PDH Credits?

-Currently, 42 out of the 50 state boards require some sort of continuing education.
-Engineers in those states who have taken and passed the Principles and Practice of Engineering Examination must participate in some sort of continuing education activity depending on their state board’s requirements.
+Currently, 42 out of the 50 state boards require some sort of continuing education and PDH for engineers.
+Engineers in those states who have taken and passed the Principles and Practice of Engineering Examination must participate in some sort of continuing education activity depending on their state board's requirements.

 How do Engineers Obtain PDH credits?